 I was discouraged...

 One particularly bad day I decided to weed through all the sites I'd bookmarked.
 I found this page I’d named “Build Web site”.
-It led me to Site Build It.
+It led me to Solo Build It.

 It never even occurred to me that they might be earning a living.